AnnaRogers04/Platform-Game/Development Journal.md

 ## Music
 For this game I added upbeat 8-bit theme music like in arcades.
 I wanted to generate that arcade retro feel in the game to simulate a pinball machine.
 This adds a level of fun and annoyance to the game as the longer the game plays the more that same tune will become more and more rage educing.

 ## particle
 I added particles to the bottom of my game to act as a target for where you (the player) should aim to end up.
 I made them red so they stood out from the main game and are clear to see for the player.
+On top of the particles i also added a collider, when hit this collider leads to a win screen.

+## Scenes
+I decided I wanted a main menu screen on my game, that way it looked more professional and doesn't immediately open the game.
+I think this makes the game look nicer as i didn't focus on graphics.
+Along with my main menu scene I added a win scene that's triggered when the player collides with the collider I added onto the particle system.
+Along with this i also added a main menu button onto my pause screen.
+My win screen has a play again and main menu button that's fully functional and my main menu has a play and quit game button, both of which also work.

 ![alt text](<Particle ss for dev journal.png>)